-(1) The decrease in total revenues and income from continuing operations from 2007 to 2010 is primarily due to declines in LIBOR.
-At December 31, 2011, 56% of our loans were based on LIBOR.
-In addition, due to a change in accounting rules effective January 1, 2010, our total revenues will fluctuate significantly based on Secondary Market Loan Sales.
+(1) The decrease in total revenues and income from continuing operations from 2008 to 2010 is primarily due to declines in LIBOR.
+At December 31, 2012, 53% of our loans were based on LIBOR.
+In addition, due to a change in accounting rules effective January 1, 2010, our total revenues will fluctuate significantly based on Secondary Market Loan Sales and recorded premium income.